mttkay/droid-fu/README.markdown

 ## How is it licensed?

-Droid-Fu is free and open source and may be used under the terms of the Apache License, version 2.
+Droid-Fu is free and open source and may be used under the terms of the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).